valhuber/ApiLogicServer/README.md

 ```

-Your API is running - explore it with [swagger](http://localhost:5656).
+Your system is running - explore [the data and API](http://apilogicserver.pythonanywhere.com/admin-app/index.html#/Home).

 VSCode and PyCharm users can follow [these simplified steps](https://github.com/valhuber/ApiLogicServer/wiki/Quick-Start).